EPIC-model/parcel-clustering-data/README.md

 ## How to run the verification benchmark
-In order to run the code verification benchmark you need to add two machine-specific files to the [template](https://github.com/EPIC-model/parcel-clustering/tree/update-doc/template) directory:
+In order to run the verification benchmark you need to add two machine-specific files to the [template](https://github.com/EPIC-model/parcel-clustering/tree/update-doc/template) directory:

 * `<machine>.sh`